You can now import data into Mapotic from Excel or Google spreadsheets.

 Use the following steps in Google Docs.
 “File”> “Download As” and select “Comma Separated Values” (.csv Current Sheet) from the menu.

 Using the import tool

 To create a new import, click the “New Import” button.
-After pressing the button, you will be prompted to upload the file (the file must be .CSV format).
+After pressing the button, you will be prompted to upload the file (the file must be CSV, KML or KMZ format).
 There is also a choice of whether the file contains a header.
-Select this option to check if you have columns with their names titled.
 If you check that the file has a header, the import will ignore the first line of the source file and it will be able to read the correct data from the columns.

 Once you have uploaded the file, you will be taken to the import progress page where you will see several rows in your file.
 Here, you need to assign the individual data columns to the map data.
 Clicking the “Select” button will bring up a popup menu with the option of assigning data types.
 Data types are divided into several groups, “Compulsory Data”, “Geolocation Data”, “Special Data” and “Custom Data”.

 TIP : If you do not import one of the columns, you can choose “Do not import” in the data type selection.